deepeters/sms-messaging-microservice/README.md

 ### Future Modifications

 - Implement API metadata headers that allows for authentication using objects such as API Keys, also incude Cookies in the metadata to increase API fetch efficiency.
-- Use status code responses to automate retrying of messages.
+- Use status code responses to automate retrying of the process of message sending.

 ## Technologies, Libraries and Frameworks Used

         - Java
         - Tomcat v8.5 server
-        - Jakarta RESTful Web Services (JAX-RS) a Jakarta EE API specification = Jersey Framework
+        - Jakarta RESTful Web Services (JAX-RS) a Jakarta EE API specification
+        - Jersey Framework

 ## Profile Information